-For the year ended March 31, 2018, the Company adopted a performance share unit ("PSU") plan for certain senior executives.
+Beginning during the year ended March 31, 2018, the Company adopted a performance share unit (PSU) plan for certain senior executives.
+On June 12, 2018 the Company granted 877,485 units under the PSU plan.
 The PSUs are a notional equity-based instrument linked to the value of the Company's common shares.
-At the end of a 3-year vesting period, the number of PSUs which vest is determined based upon performance against certain pre-determined metrics.
-The PSUs cliff vest on the 3rd anniversary of the date of the grant.
-The PSUs are settled in cash, based on the average share price of the Company's shares at the time of vesting.
+At the end of a three-year vesting period, the number of PSUs which vest is determined upon performance against certain pre-determined metrics.
+The PSUs cliff vest on the third anniversary of the date of the grant.
+The PSUs are settled in cash, based on the market price of the Company's shares at the time of vesting.